 - Tropical race 4 – is the most virulent race, affecting most varieties of bananas including Cavendish.

 In March 2015, Panama disease tropical race 4 was detected in the main growing region in Far North Queensland.
 Over 95% of Australia’s bananas are Williams Cavendish.
 This variety is susceptible to the disease and therefore slowing the spread is vital to allow time to find solutions to protect our $600 million banana industry.

 Our Australian researchers are focused on various aspects of the disease, and we will continually update this website with the latest Panama R&D outcomes as they become available.

-For more information on how to become Panama TR4 ready, visit the Panama TR4 Ready campaign website panamatr4ready.com.au.
-The website provides information and practical advice for all members of the community on how to protect our banana farms and our communities.
+For more information on how to protect your farm from Panama disease TR4, visit the Panama TR4 protect website panamatr4protect.com.au.
+The website provides information and practical advice for all banana growers and community members on how to protect our banana farms and our communities.

 Biosecurity assistance is available